 The Japanese used Choiseul island only for the location of supply dumps, troop transit camps, and barge staging bases to support operations in the central part of the Solomon islands chain, and then to support their evacuation to Bougainville island, and built no airfields.
 The Allies initially considered Choiseul island as a primary target for their north-westward move into the northern part of the Solomon islands chain, and at this stage of Allied planning the island was envisaged as suitable for the establishment of airfields, a staging base and a PT-boat base for the support of operations on Bougainville island.
 This plan was cancelled in September 1943 when the Allies decided to concentrate their efforts on Bougainville, a larger island just to the north-west of Choiseul.

 Then in mid-October the Allies decided to land a small force on Choiseul to create a diversion for the 'Cherryblossom' landing on Bougainville island, scheduled for 1 November.
-The intelligence apparatus of Lieutenant General Alexander A. Vandegrift’s I Marine Amphibious Corps, earmarked for 'Cherryblossom', estimated that they might be as many as 4,000 Japanese troops on Choiseul, mostly dispersed in small camps along the coast awaiting withdrawal to strengthen the garrison of Bougainville.
+The intelligence apparatus of Lieutenant General Alexander A. Vandegrift’s I Marine Amphibious Corps, the formation earmarked fopr the implementation of 'Cherryblossom', estimated that they might be as many as 4,000 Japanese troops on Choiseul, mostly dispersed in small camps along the coast awaiting withdrawal to strengthen the garrison of Bougainville.
 The Japanese supply situation was apparently poor, although planners believed they still had most of their weapons, including mortars and light artillery.

 One platoon accompanied the landing craft to Zinoa island, just off Voza, and camouflaged them as the rest of the battalion made a short move inland to the mountain location selected as the patrol base.
 The paratroopers also built a dummy supply dump of empty boxes on a beach 2 miles (3.2 km) to the north to decoy Japanese attentions.
 To back the diversion, on 30 October Admiral William F. Halsey’s South Pacific Area command released to the press news of the invasion by paratroopers.

-The Japanese retreated inland, apparently to occupy prepared defensive works, reaching their destination at the same time that Company F was approaching the area.
+The Japanese retreated inland, apparently to occupy prepared defensive positions, reaching their destination at the same time that Company F was approaching the area.
 The marines, still in single file, were almost as surprised as the Japanese, but the paratroopers' leading platoon reacted very rapidly and immediately attacked as the next platoon moved out to flank the Japanese left.
 The Japanese occupied their positions and responded with rifle, machine gun and light mortar fire.
-After 15 minutes of heavy fighting the paratroopers were making slow progress when the Japanese suddenly launched a Banzai attack, which was destroyed by US machine gunfire.
+After 15 minutes of heavy fighting the paratroopers were making slow progress when the Japanese suddenly launched a banzai attack, which was destroyed by the fire of US machine guns.
 Company F’s 3rd Platoon then moved out to the left to cut the Japanese line of retreat, but the Japanese ran headlong into the 2nd Platoon instead and lost yet more men.
 About 40 escaped the net, but the Japanese left 72 dead.

 While that fighting continued in the jungle, Company E entered Sangigai unopposed and destroyed supplies, defensive positions and one barge.
 Captured documents included a chart pinpointing the minefields off Bougainville.
 The company then linked with the attached landing craft and made it back to base that evening.